-- Change the RGB values to match the RGB values for the color Teal, that you saw within a table previously on this page.
-In Figure 6 you can see the Colors dialog box with changed RGB values (highlighted in red).
+- In Figure 9, below you can see the RGB Sliders activated within the Mac OS X Color picker.
+Now, change the RGB values to match the RGB values for the color Cyan, that you saw previously on this page.
+In Figure 9 you can see the changed RGB values (highlighted in red).
 Then, click the OK button.

 - This will take you back to Format Shape dialog box.
-Here, click the Close button.
-Your Rectangle shape will be filled with the color Teal as you can see in Figure 7.
+Here, click the OK button.
+Your Rectangle shape will be filled with the color Cyan as you can see in Figure 10.

 - Save your presentation often.

 You can similarly use RGB values everywhere within PowerPoint.

 Color Models: Working with RGB Colors in PowerPoint (Index Page)Working with RGB Colors in PowerPoint 2016 for Windows

 Working with RGB Colors in PowerPoint 2013 for Windows